AuvaLab/itext2kg/README.md

 iText2KG is a Python package designed to incrementally construct consistent knowledge graphs with resolved entities and relations by leveraging large language models for entity and relation extraction from text documents.
 It features zero-shot capability, allowing for knowledge extraction across various domains without specific training.
 The package includes modules for document distillation, entity extraction, and relation extraction, ensuring resolved and unique entities and relationships.
 It continuously updates the KG with new documents and integrates them into Neo4j for visual representation.

 ## 🔥 News
+* [29/07/2025] New Features and Enhanced Capabilities:
+  - **iText2KG_Star**: Introduced a simpler and more efficient version of iText2KG that eliminates the separate entity extraction step.
+Instead of extracting entities and relations separately, iText2KG_Star directly extracts relationships from text, automatically deriving entities from those relationships.
+This approach is more efficient as it reduces processing time and token consumption and does not need to handle invented/isolated entities.
+  - **Facts-Based KG Construction**: Enhanced the framework with facts-based knowledge graph construction using the Document Distiller to extract structured facts from documents, which are then used for incremental KG building.
+This approach provides more exhaustive and precise knowledge graphs by focusing on factual information extraction.
+  - **Dynamic Knowledge Graphs**: iText2KG now supports building dynamic knowledge graphs that evolve over time.
+By leveraging the incremental nature of the framework and document snapshots with observation dates, users can track how knowledge changes and grows.
+See example: [Dynamic KG Construction](./examples/building_dynamic_kg_openai_posts.ipynb). **NB: The temporal/logical conflicts resolution is not handled in this version.
+But you can apply a post processing filter to resolve them**

 * [19/07/2025] Major Performance and Reliability Updates:
   - **Asynchronous Architecture**: Complete migration to async/await patterns for all core methods (`build_graph`, `extract_entities`, `extract_relations`, etc.) enabling better performance and non-blocking I/O operations with LLM APIs.
   - **Logging System**: Implemented comprehensive logging infrastructure to replace all print statements with structured, configurable logging (DEBUG, INFO, WARNING, ERROR levels) with timestamps and module identification.